Lesson 3: Flow Shell & Engine Loop

 Meet BasicFlow

 src/myflow/basic-flow/basic-flow.ts defines the shell.
-The Flow constructor sets a flow-wide default model so you don’t repeat it on every step:
+The Flow constructor sets a flow-wide default model and wires a richer step list than the earlier tutorial examples:

 export class BasicFlow extends Flow {